kruize/kruize-demos/README.md

 # If you want to access the Prometheus Console
 $ ./minikube_demo_setup.sh -sp

+# If you want to restart only autotune with the specified docker image
+$ ./minikube_demo_setup.sh -r -i [autotune docker image]

 # To terminate the demo
 $ ./minikube_demo_setup.sh -t
 ```